davidmetraux/cs601_final_project/README.md

 - website works without CSS
 - Works on mobile views down to ~350px
 - TypeScript used
+- CSS modules used
+- media queries used for screen width and printing

 Banner:
 - Gradient used